- New Student Orientation

 ► Computer Science: Computer science students are recommended to start in Comp 123, Core Concepts in Computer Science, or Math 136, Discrete Mathematics.

-► Applied Math and Statistics: If you are interested in Applied Mathematics and Statistics, it is best to start by completing the calculus sequence and/or taking the introductory courses in statistics and computer science.
+► Applied Math and Statistics: If you are interested in Applied Mathematics and Statistics, it is best to start by completing the calculus sequence and/or taking Math 155 or Comp 123.
 Note that while Math 136 counts toward the majors in Mathematics and Computer Science, it does not count for Applied Mathematics and Statistics.

 ► Not Sure?
-Many students come to Macalester unsure of their future area of student but wanting (wisely!) to take courses in our department.
+Many students come to Macalester unsure of their future area of study but wanting (wisely!) to take courses in our department.
 Most of these students start either in Calculus (Math 135, 137, or 237), Statistics (Math 155), Computer Science (Comp 123), or Discrete Math (Math 136).
 Math & Society (Math 116) is another course to consider.
 Math 116 is a course designed for non-majors, focusing on a central theme.
-Topics change, and offerings may include Math of Elections and Voting (offered as a FYC in Fall 2014), Climate Modeling, Game Theory, and Sports Statistics.
+Topics change, and offerings may include Math of Elections and Voting, Climate Modeling, Game Theory, and Sports Statistics.
 Full descriptions are available in advance of registration in the semesters when this course is offered.

 ► AP or IB Placement: If you have taken either AP or IB courses, see www.macalester.edu/academics/mscs/wheredoistart/apibpolicy/ for credit and placement.